Best Mattress of 2021 – Top Mattress Brands Reviewed

 The Vaya Mattress is another top-rated mattress, and we love this bed because it’s budget-friendly and designed to feel comfortable for the majority of sleep styles and body types—so it’s an affordable sleep solution for most people!
 Plus, this mattress is hypoallergenic and CertiPUR-US® certified, so it’s free of harmful chemicals and safe for all sleepers.

 Vaya Sleep is an online mattress brand appealing to a large majority of shoppers because they use an innovative foam to support comfortable sleep for side, back, and combination sleepers.
 Plus, their mattress is medium in firmness, so it offers a good balance of cushioning comfort and firm support.
+Lying on the mattress should feel like you’re getting a hug while being relatively on top of the bed.

 The Vaya Mattress stands 12 inches tall and has two layers: a 3-inch comfort layer and a 9-inch support core.
 The first layer of the mattress is plush Vaya Comfort Foam to contour to your curves, distribute body weight, and alleviate pressure points.
 The core of the mattress keeps you lifted upright and prevents uncomfortable sinkage or sagging.